josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 One particularly impressive meta-framework feature across the board: Next, Nuxt, and SvelteKit are _all_ capable of building your finished project as an app that utilizes server-side rendering, as a statically generated site, or as some combination of both.

 In SvelteKit's case, this is accomplished through [adapters](https://kit.svelte.dev/docs#adapters), which process your code differently for whatever type of app and hosting you're targeting.
-SvelteKit adapters make it possible to generate your site for deployment as a traditional Node app, for serverless, or even as fully static files!
+SvelteKit adapters make it possible to generate your site for deployment as a traditional Node app, for serverless, or even as fully static files (that can then be "hydrated" with JavaScript after page load).

+That last example is what this site uses; the SvelteKit pages and components are rendered as static HTML files.
+They can benefit from JavaScript doing some fancy stuff on the client once they've been loaded, but they don't have to; they can just be plain ol' HTML (that you can even load with JavaScript disabled entirely).

 ## Static SvelteKit vs. Gridsome

-SvelteKit is a lot of fun to work in, but it isn't perfect.
-Most of what it lacks comes from its comparative youth, in my opinion, but as with anything, there were advantages and disadvantages to consider regardless.
+Before we dive into comparisons, it's worth mentioning that SvelteKit and Gridsome are _not_ really the same type of thing.
+SvelteKit is a meta-framework capable of generating many different kinds of sites and apps, where Gridsome is just a fairly straightforward static site generator.

+Still, if we're scoping the discussion to _just_ SvelteKit's static adaptor, I think it's a fair, if not exact, comparison.

+As always, there were advantages and disadvantages to consider when making the switch.
 Here's an interesting example:

 The old homepage of this site (built with [Gridsome](https://gridsome.org)) was 1.9 MB transferred.
 By contrast, that number is only _200 kB_ on SvelteKit (most of which is font files)—a reduction of almost ***90%!***